Neah Bay, Washington

-The unlined and uncovered waste extends to the headwaters of two streams (West and East Creeks).
+The unlined and uncovered waste at the Warmhouse Beach Dump drains to two streams (West and East Creeks).
 East Creek discharges to East Beach.
 West Creek discharges to Warmhouse Beach, an important cultural and natural resource for the Makah Tribe.
-The beach has been used as a summer fishing camp and for subsistence harvest of sea urchins, mussels, and clams.
+The beach has been used as a summer fishing camp and for subsistence harvest of shellfish, seaweed and berries.
 Warmhouse Beach is also used for camping, surfing, and other recreational activities.
 Both of these beaches are within the Olympic National Marine Sanctuary, which provides habitat for 29 species of marine mammals and 90 species of marine birds.

 Household wastes and hazardous materials, including batteries, used motor oil, tires, polychlorinated biphenyls (PCBs), and asbestos have been disposed of at the site.
 Elevated levels of metals, 1,2 dichloroethane and perchlorate have been found within surface waters.
 PCBs and perchlorate have been detected in soils and sediments in creeks that drain from the dump.
 Sediment, mussels, and animals that live in the sediments at East Beach and West Beach may also have been impacted by releases from the dump.